matthijsgroen/point-n-click/ARCHITECTURE.md

 This mechanic you can also use to describe some things in text that later gets ignored in a graphical version, because the text would describe what the user is already able to see.

 This means the content and state is Theme agnostic, and can be used in all versions of the game.
+(And allows you to play in browser and terminal in synchronized fashion)

 ```mermaid
 flowchart